+Although it’s usually easy to determine if a qualified defined benefit plan is or is not covered by PBGC, that isn’t always the case.
 Because PBGC coverage is based on the law, and the determination is controlled by the facts and circumstances surrounding the establishment and operation of each individual pension plan, it is sometimes very difficult for plan sponsors, practitioners and participants to know if their plan is protected by the PBGC insurance program.
-Plan sponsors should be certain that their plan is (or is not) covered.
-Requests for a coverage determination may be submitted to PBGC:

 If you are not absolutely certain your defined benefit plan is (or is not) covered by PBGC, it is very important that you request a coverage determination.
 To request a coverage determination, submit a completed Coverage Determination Form.

 PBGC also recommends you request a determination if you believe your previously covered plan is no longer covered by PBGC (e.g., if the only remaining participants are substantial owners).
 PBGC has found several instances where the sponsor thought the plan had ceased coverage when, in fact, it had not.

 When preparing a filing for submission, please review the instructions carefully as they explain the information and documents that must be submitted, along with the completed form, in order for PBGC to make a coverage determination.
 In addition, the instructions contain information about how and where to submit the filing.